KianBahasadri/bahasadri.com/docs/features/movies-on-demand/overview.md

 From a high‑level standpoint:

 - **Compute (Containers):**
-  - Only used when actively downloading and preparing content from Usenet.
+  - Only used when actively downloading content from Usenet.
   - Jobs are short‑lived and spin down automatically.
   - At your expected usage (dozens of movies per month), total container cost remains low.